candiddev/rot/hugo/content/docs/references/cli.md

 ### `run [command]` {#run}

 Run a command and inject secrets into it via environment variables.
 See [Run Commands](../../guides/run-commands) for more information.
+By default, any Value written to stderr/stdout will be masked with `***`.
+Values can be unmasked using the [`unmask`](../config#unmask) config.

 ### `show-algorithms`